TOAST-DOCS/TOAST-Cloud/ja/nhncloud-sdk/creditcard-recognizer-android.md

 }

 private fun isConfident(data: CreditCardRecognitionData): Boolean {
-    // Returns success when the card number is greater than or equal to 4
+    // Returns success if the number of card numbers is greater than or equal to 3
-    // and the confidence rating is greater than or equal to 0.4. with (data.cardNumbers) {
+    // and the confidence is greater than or equal to 0.4.
+    // American Express is in the format 1234-123456-12345. with (data.cardNumbers) {
-        if (size < 4) {
+        if (size < 3) {
             return false
         }
         for (cardNumber in this) {